Skip to content

 }

-Congratulations!
-You've successfully learned how to build a complete social media application with Jaseci.
-You now understand how:
+You've built a complete social media application.
+You now understand:

-Jaseci's graph-based approach makes it perfect for social networks and other applications where connections between data are crucial for functionality.
+Jaseci's graph-based approach works well for social networks where relationships between data are essential.

 Next Steps#